Journal Therapy

 Narrative Therapy

-A Narrative Therapy approach starts from a foundation that the problem is the problem, and the client is not the problem.
-It is a compassionate therapy approach that supports the client in externalizing the problem and gradually coming to see that the problem is not the full story of the person.
+A Narrative Therapy approach starts from a foundation that the problem, not the client, is not the problem.
+It is a compassionate therapy approach that encourages externalizing the problem.
+It helps the client to realize that the problem is not the full story of the person.

 The problem is the problem, the person is not the problem.